-5.6 How do your faculty and staff education, training, and development address your key organizational needs?
-How do you evaluate the effectiveness of this education and training?
+5.9 How do you evaluate the effectiveness of this education and training?
 How do you encourage on the job use of new knowledge and skills?

 As mentioned above, the College's Professional Development Program is the primary mechanism for faculty and staff development.
 All faculty and staff who wish to participate in Professional Development must submit a proposal that outlines their specific learning objectives and how those relate to both the mission of the College as well as to the Strategic Plan.
 If a proposal is approved, and the participant completes their objectives, they must then submit an evaluation that details what they learned, how it will help the College achieve its goals, and how the participant will share what he/she learned with the rest of the College community.
 This helps ensure that employees engage in professional development opportunities that are relevant to the mission of the College, and that the new knowledge and skills they obtained will be applied and shared in an appropriate manner.
 Participants in in-house professional development must complete an evaluation at the end of each session, detailing the helpfulness of the session and making recommendations for improvement.
 In addition, faculty are evaluated by students at the end of every semester for each course section they teach.